rayzerbrain/sm64-nsp/INSTALLING.md

 Windows users can use WSL, which is what I've used, to achieve the same goal.
 You may want to run `cd ~` and `explorer.exe .` to get your bearings.

+Ensure you have the needed base dependencies:

+`sudo apt-get update`

-Ensure you have the needed base dependencies: `sudo apt-get install -y git build-essential pkg-config libusb-1.0-0-dev libsdl2-dev binutils libgmp-dev libmpfr-dev libmpc-dev zlib boost-program-options wget`
+`sudo apt-get install -y git gcc build-essential pkg-config binutils wget python3-dev libgmp-dev libmpfr-dev libmpc-dev zlib1g-dev libboost-all-dev texinfo php`

 ## Step 2 - Toolchain